osmandapp/web/main/docs/hiring/index.md

 - [Android Developer](./android-dev.md) - software engineer to join our Android development team.
 - [iOS Developer](./ios-dev.md) - software engineer to join our iOS development team.

-If you are enthusiastic about OsmAnd but couldn't find suitable position in the list below, please don't hesitate to contact us and we will strive to suggest an alternative.
+If you are enthusiastic about OsmAnd but couldn't find suitable position in the list above, please don't hesitate to contact us and we will strive to suggest an alternative.

 # Contact us